Global public goods, fiscal policy coordination, and welfare in the world economy

 Findings

 First, there is a trade-off between growth, welfare and the provision of the global public good.
-On the one hand, raising revenues to transfer to the global fund reduces savings and capital accumulation at home; on the other, greater access to the global public good improves health and productivity.
+On one hand, raising revenues to transfer to the global fund reduces savings and capital accumulation at home; on the other, greater access to the global public good improves health and productivity.
 This trade-off is internalised by optimally choosing the health-specific tax rate.
-Second, under financial autarchy, the non-cooperative equilibrium is inefficient.
-Cooperation improves welfare and may lead to a smaller share of spending on health.
-Third, under financial openness, the non-cooperative equilibrium remains inefficient, because it fails to internalise the cross-border leakage associated with capital flows.
-When the health levy takes the form of a wealth tax, cooperation also generates superior outcomes.
-These results are illustrated with simple numerical experiments.
+Second, whether optimal levies are higher or lower under cooperation, as well as the magnitude of welfare gains, depend on the degree of integration of capital markets, the existence of a direct trade-off between expenditure components and the nature of the tax base.
+Third, when the health levy takes the form of a capital or wealth tax, cooperation is welfare-improving under both autarky and financial openness, but enforcement and collection costs may narrow the scope of taxation under all policy regimes.

 Abstract